Texas Hold 'Em Starting Hand Nicknames

 - 43 - Waltz {dance in 3/4 time (three beats of quarter notes per measure)}

-- 42 - Lumberman's Hand {two by four pieces of wood}
+- 42 - Lumberman's Hand {two by four pieces of wood}; Grump {favorite hand of Poker Grump blogger Bob Woolley}

 - 33 - Crabs; City Park {Two Threes [Trees]}; Treys

-- 32 - Hooter Hand; Mississippi Slick; Polish Big Slick; Can of Corn
+- 32 - Hooter Hand; Mississippi Slick; Polish Big Slick; Can of Corn; Ice {water freezes at 32 degrees Fahrenheit}; Jordan {Michael Jordan's Chicago Bulls uniform number was 23}

-Note: some inappropriate nicknames were not included above.
+Note: some common but inappropriate nicknames were intentionally omitted from this list.